-- The operations of illegal operators - Increasing cost of operations
+- Covid 19 and the new norm of working from home; - The operations of the illegal operators, and, - Increasing cost of operations.

-The future of our transport cluster remains to be defined with the introduction of the Metro Express.
-The full impact of the Metro Express on the activities of the UBS Transport Ltd can only be assessed in 2022 once the Metro is fully operational.
-However from meetings held with the authorities we have been reassured that the Government shall implement accompanying measures to ensure that the transport sector remains viable like the allocation of new routes to bus fleet operators to enable them maintain and sustain their operations.
-This is in line with the Government vision of offering an efficient public transport system that offers greater connectivity within the island.
-We at the UBS Ltd we are fully confident as regards to the future of our transport cluster
+The passenger bus fleet operation will need to be re-engineered in the near future with the introduction of the Metro Express.
+The impact of the Metro on the operations of the transport cluster is yet to be assessed as same is not fully operational.
+Further from meetings held with the relevant authorities we have been re-assured that new routes shall be allocated to bus companies and also accompanying measures shall be implemented to help operators maintain their operations, in line with the Government framework of offering an efficient transport system with greater connectivity within Mauritius.
+We therefore remain confident on the future viability of the cluster.

-I would like to take this opportunity to express my special thanks to my fellow Directors for their valuable support and guidance during the year, the management and employees of the Group and the Company for their hard work, dedication and commitment.
+I would like to take this opportunity to express my appreciation to the Board for their guidance, the management and employees of the Group for their dedication and hard work.